wilsonmar/wilsonmar.github.io/_posts/2017-10-31-owasp-testing.md

 ## DVIA iOS App Mobile Testing

-The open-source "Damn Vulnerable iOS app" is written in Apple's Swift language to provide a platform to mobile security enthusiasts/professionals or students to develop their penetration testing skills in a legal environment up to iOS 11.
+The open-source "Damn Vulnerable iOS app" is written in Apple's Swift language to provide an example to determine whether penetration testing tools and skills work in a legal environment.

 It's open-sourced at <a target="_blank" href="https://github.com/prateek147/DVIA-v2">github.com/prateek147/DVIA-v2</a>
-by <a target="_blank" href="https://www.linkedin.com/company/practical-devsecops/">Certified DevSecOps</a> <a target="_blank" href="https://www.linkedin.com/in/prateekgianchandani/">Prateek Gianchandani of Dubai</a> (<a target="_blank" href="https://highaltitudehacks.com/">highaltitudehacks.com</a>).

-He wrote DVIA to contain vulnerabilities which we aim to use various testing tools (such as MDM) to find, <a target="_blank" href="https://philkeeble.com/ios/Setting-Up-iOS/">as described</a> by <a target="_blank" href="https://cheats.philkeeble.com">Phil Keeble</a>:

-WARNING: On a test phone (not your personal phone):

-1. Local Data Storage
-1. Jailbreak Detection <a target="_blank" href="https://philkeeble.com/ios/reverse-engineering/iOS-Bypass-Jailbreak/">Bypass</a> using CheckRa1n
-1. Excessive Permissions
-1. <a target="_blank" href="https://philkeeble.com/ios/reverse-engineering/iOS-Runtime-Manipulation/">Runtime Manipulation</a>
-1. <a target="_blank" href="https://philkeeble.com/ios/reverse-engineering/iOS-Anti-Anti-Hooking/">Anti Anti Hooking/Debugging</a>
-1. Binary Protection
-1. <a target="_blank" href="https://philkeeble.com/ios/iOS-Bypass-Fingerprint/">Touch/Face ID Biometric Bypass</a>
-1. Phishing
-1. <a target="_blank" href="https://philkeeble.com/ios/iOS-Side-Channel-Leakage/">Side Channel Data Leakage</a>
-1. IPC Issues
-1. Broken Cryptography
-1. Webview Issues
-1. <a target="_blank" href="https://philkeeble.com/ios/iOS-Network-Layer-Security/">Network Layer Security</a>
-1. Application Patching
-1. Sensitive Information in Memory
+for up to iOS 11.

 Here we use docs defined by OWASP: